 All GP practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Rowan Tree Practice in the last financial year (2016/17) was £75,390 before tax and National Insurance.
-This is for 3 full time GPs and 3 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Rowan Tree Practice in the last financial year was (2017/18) £65,107 before tax and National Insurance.
+This is for 1 full time GP and 4 part time GPs who worked in the practice for more than six months.

 Thinking of starting a family?